-The September 2019, \$12.5 million federal GusNIP award to the Fair Food Network was for expansion of the Double Up Food Bucks program in Michigan.
-It was considered a Large Scale Project "aimed at groups developing multicounty, state-wide, and regional incentive programs with the largest target audience of all GusNIP projects."
+In September 2019, the Fair Food Network was awarded a \$12.5 million federal GusNIP grant for expansion of the Double Up Food Bucks program in Michigan.
+It was considered a Large-Scale Project "aimed at groups developing multi-county, state-wide, and regional incentive programs with the largest target audience of all GusNIP projects."
 The award covered a four-year period - from September 1, 2019 through August 31, 2023.3